-A Level: A*AA with A* in Mathematics or Biology if offered, or A* in an essay subject
+A Level: A*AA with A* in Mathematics or Biology (if offered)

-IB: 42, 776 with 7 in IB Higher Level Mathematics or IB Higher Level Biology if offered, or 7 in IB Higher Level essay subject
+IB: 42, 776 with 7 in IB Higher Level Mathematics or IB Higher Level Biology (if offered)

 No specific subjects are required.

-It is desirable that candidates have studied at least one science (Biology, Chemistry or Physics) or Mathematics at A Level or equivalent, but this is not a formal requirement.
+It is desirable that candidates have studied at least one science (Biology, Chemistry or Physics) and/or Mathematics at A Level or equivalent, but this is not a formal requirement.
 Previous study of Psychology is neither particularly recommended nor a disadvantage.
-A typical strong candidate will have studied a range of academically demanding subjects in both sciences and in humanities/social sciences.
+A typical competitive candidate will have studied a range of academically demanding subjects in both sciences and in humanities/social sciences.

 Murray Edwards applicants for PBS are required to take a written assessment if shortlisted for interview.
 You will not need to register in advance for this assessment and the College will provide details directly to you.